marytanaelwriter/marytanaelwriter/README.md

 So, I wanted to explore IT and computer science—now what?

-Writing was pretty much my only marketable skill, and I sure didn't want to do a 180-degree turn and be a Software Developer or anything.
+Writing was my strongest and most marketable skill, and I sure didn't want to do a 180-degree turn and be a Software Developer or anything.
 I didn't want to abandon writing either.

 During my soul searching, I discovered technical writing.
 It was an eye-opener.
 I couldn't believe there was a way to marry my love for writing *and* tech.
 I felt like the role was made specifically for me.
 I started learning more about IT and technical writing, eventually landing a job in an IT company.